What Critical Role is Teaching Us About the Magic of Group Storytelling

 Yes, And…

-Having a collection of narrators at the table, all with their own motivations and goals for the story, makes liveplay D&D the perfect space for the ‘Yes, And’ style of improvisation.
+Having a group of narrators working together to tell a story also makes liveplay the perfect space for the ‘Yes, And’ style of improvisation.

 Watching as a story is created

-Liveplay D&D breaks this integral rule.
-There is no polished story presented for our entertainment.
-We are not watching a rehearsed performance or scripted lines.
-The narrative is being created as we watch.
-The lines written in front of our eyes.
-There is no editing, no rehearsing.
-The story is real, constantly changing and adapting to the whims of our narrators.
-It can be rocky in parts, it can slow down and speed up, it can get stuck in circles or thrown off by unpredictable dice rolls, but the viewer gets to experience the story right alongside the narrators.
-You experience their excitement, their fear, their indecision, and suspicion.
-You get to celebrate a win, or console a loss, cross your fingers and hope for success, and hold your breath when the dice roll.
+The audience get to watch as the narrative is created in real-time, watch as the plot develops right in front of their eyes.
+The story can be rocky, it can slow down, get stuck, be thrown off by unpredictable dice rolls, but the audience gets to experience the story right alongside the narrators.
+Experience their excitement, their fear, their indecision, and their suspicion.
+They get to celebrate a win, console a loss, and hold their breath when the dice roll.

 Mechanics as Fiction Framework